 These applications should be industry-led projects that will revolutionise the carbon challenge in a short timeframe and achieve zero-carbon outcomes throughout the food and fibres value chain.

 The Challenge is a contestable fund for total AGMARDT funding, ranging from $200,000 up to $500,000 (including of GST), designed to simulate transformational change addressing the big challenges for the primary sector.

 For more information, please download the application guidelines.

 Applicants must focus on industry-led initiatives that look to achieve one or more of the following outcomes:

-- Foster positive environmental change and sustainability with a commitment to a zero-carbon economy
+- Positive environmental change and sustainability with commitment towards a zero-carbon economy.

-- Assist the food and fibres value chain to respond to changing consumer behaviours and move towards premiumisation
+- Assist the food and fibres value chain to respond to changing consumer behaviours and attitudes related to zero carbon.

 Who can apply

 The Challenge is open to any project led by New Zealand businesses, communities of interest or sector groups connected with the food and fibres sector.

 Applications submitted by New Zealand individuals or research teams may be considered provided they are partnering with businesses, communities of interest or sector groups connected with the food and fibres sector that will directly benefit from outcomes of the initiative.

 What else are we looking for?